letoram/cat9/README.md

     arcan console lash

-This should not only convince Arcan to setup a simple fullscreen graphical shell that then runs the textual command-line shell in lash.
+This should convince Arcan to setup a simple fullscreen graphical shell that then runs the textual command-line shell in lash.
 Alas the shell will be kindof useless.
 This is where Cat9 comes in.

 Underneath the surface it actually runs:

     ARCAN_ARG=cli=lua afsrv_terminal

-copy or link cat9.lua to $HOME/.arcan/lash/default.lua (make the directory should it not exist) as well as the cat9 subdirectory so that there is a
+copy or link cat9.lua to $HOME/.arcan/lash/default.lua or cat9.lua (make the directory should it not exist) as well as the cat9 subdirectory so that there is a $HOME/.arcan/lash/cat9.
-$HOME/.arcan/lash/cat9.

 Similarly, in durden it would be global/open/terminal=cli=lua and for safespaces, tack on cli=lua to the terminal spawn line, e.g. layers/current/terminal=cli=lua

-Next time you start the arcan console like above, it should switch to cat9s ruleset.
-You can also run it immediately with the shell command:
+Next time you start the arcan console like above, if you picked the default.lua route it will start immediately - otherwise you have to manually tell lash to run the cat9 rulset with the shell command:

     shell cat9